highcharts/highcharts-utils/readme.md

 The default settings for these options are specified in the [config.json](config.json) file.
 For a detailed explanation of these options, refer to the [settings-help](lib/settings-help.js) file.
-To change the options at the run time use "Session settings" menu (the gear icon) on the "View samples" subpage.
-The options that are handled at the run time:
+To change the options at the runtime use "Session settings" menu (the gear icon) on the "View samples" subpage.
+The options that are handled at the runtime:

 - codeWatch
 - compileOnDemand